flare-foundation/governance-proposals/SIP/SIP_4.md

 * In every instance where an FTSO data provider was chilled on Flare mainnet, the provider in question was not participating in staking.
 As a result, these providers had less to lose from dishonest behavior compared to those actively involved in staking.

 The current incentive structure does not provide a sufficient deterrent, leaving FTSO data providers with the opportunity to misbehave with limited sanction.
-The new structure, described in the corresponding FIP, will encourage better behavior and bolster the stability and security of the entire Flare network.
+The new structure, described in the corresponding [FIP.10](../FIP/FIP_10.md), will encourage better behavior and bolster the stability and security of the entire Flare network.
 Below, the proposed changes to the rewarding logic on Flare are summarized, and the corresponding changes to Songbird are described in more detail.

 ### 2.1 New Incentive Structure